A returning resident is a resident who left the UK and wants to come back to live in the United Kingdom again.

-Further enquiries would not be required if the Export Control Organization (ECO) through common sense and flexible approach decides that your application is authentic, while also noting that your ordinary place of residence is the United Kingdom.
+Further inquiries would not be required if the Export Control Organization (ECO) through common sense and flexible approach decides that your application is authentic, while also noting that your ordinary place of residence in the United Kingdom.

-The 2 years rule has some exception which will be further elaborated in the coming sections.
+The 2 years rule has some exceptions which will be further elaborated in the coming sections.